Devan-Kerman/ARRP/README.md

 however this means RRP cannot override mod assets, but it can override vanilla ones.

 ### Isn't this Artifice?
 RRP is more focused on performance, making sure that you don't have to pay the cost of runtime generated resources and data.
-RRP isn't as advanced as Artifice yet because of it's lack of builders, however RRP will update to provide more advanced functionality in the future.

-## Adding RRP
+## Adding ARRP
 Gradle:
 ```groovy
 repositories {